7 tips for using QR codes in your restaurant

 But keep in mind these changes shouldn’t come at the expense of the scanning process.
 Do not change the proportions of the QR code (it should always be a square).
 If you stretch it out or reduce it, pixelation can make it harder to scan.

 Also, if there isn’t enough contrast in the colours, your customers’ smartphones will have trouble reading them.
 It is always best to print the QR code in its final form and test it out first!

 Do not compromise on the readability of your QR codes.
 If you choose to display your QR codes on an unusual surface (a flower pot for example), your customers might LOVE the idea, but they’ll be frustrated when they won’t be able to scan the code correctly.
 If you stick your codes behind a glass that is too shiny, the reflections may also complicate the scanning process.

-You don’t need a dedicated app to scan a QR code.
+You don’t need a dedicated app to scan and pay with a QR code.
 Most smartphones, whether they run on iOS or Android, can scan them automatically.
 But there’s still another technical element you absolutely need: internet connection.

 No internet means users cannot be redirected to the address you’ve set up.
 If your restaurant has no 4G coverage, it might be a good idea to offer your customers free WiFi.
 It’s also a nice gesture for international tourists with no data roaming!

 Some of your customers might not know how QR codes work.
 It’s up to your waiters to make it easier for them.
 They can explain how to scan a QR code in a few simple words (just aim your smartphone camera at it!) and showcase the many things QR codes will allow them to do.